sillyfrog/magicauthserver3/README.md

 docker run -ti -v <full path>/proxylogins:/proxylogins localhost:5000/authserver3:latest ./authserver.py -a
 ```

 This will create or append to the `proxylogins` file.
 This is has a username and password (hashed) per line.
+When running in production, `proxylogins` can be configured as read-only.

+A `otpkeys` file should also be connected to the docker container, as read-write, this is where the keys/hashes for each user are stored.

+The first time a user goes to login, they must configure the OTP in Authy (or similar app) and login.
+Once this is done, the key/hash is saved.
+The user will be displayed a QR code to scan with their phone.

-Once that's created, you can run the auth server.
+Once at least one user account (username and password) has been created, you can run the auth server.
 The domain for cookies that are set must be configured.
 The idea is that the cookie is set on your root domain, so the authentication flows to all other subdomains, for example if you run:
 ```
 ./authserver -d example.com
 ```